melange-re/melange-re.github.io/docs/package-management.md

 ]
 ```

-Once installed, the package name can be added to the `dune` file:
+Once installed, the libraries included in the package can be added to the `dune` file:

 ```text
 (melange.emit